Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance1.md

 #### Usage

-compiledClipInstance.actionScript
+CompiledClipInstance.actionScript

 #### Description

-*Dropped in Adobe Animate.*

-Property; `string`; a string that represents the ActionScript for this instance; equivalent to [SymbolInstance.actionScript - dropped](../SymbolInstance_object/SymbolInstance1.md).
+Property; `string`; A string that represents the ActionScript for this instance; equivalent to [SymbolInstance.actionScript - dropped](../SymbolInstance_object/SymbolInstance1.md).

 #### Example